The Coshocton Ohio Hot Air Balloon Festival ~ June 8, 9, & 10, 2017

 Hometown: Covington, Kentucky

-Trivia: This is Charlie’s fourth time flying in Coshocton and he loves the challenge of the hills and the valleys.
+Trivia: This is Charlie’s fifth time flying in Coshocton and he loves the challenge of the hills and the valleys.
 Charlie has a balloon ride business in northern Kentucky and comes from a ballooning family.

 Balloon Name: Touchstone